acassem/Dynamical-Chern-Simons-Time-Delay/README.md

 # Dynamical-Chern-Simons-Time-Delay
-This repository contains the Mathematica notebooks that complement the computations found in (arxiv number to be matched soon and uploaded soon!).
-The first one contains the computation of the dispersion relation for dCS gravity that utilizes xAct and corresponding subpackages.
-The second notebook is for computing the Shapiro time delay at second order in metric perturbations $h_{ab}^{(2)}$.
+This repository contains the Mathematica notebook that complements the computations found in https://arxiv.org/abs/2604.07332.
+Within it, there is the computation of the equations of motion, perturbations thereof, the dispersion relation, and Shapiro time delay in metric perturbations at second order $h_{ab}^{(2)}$.